 Course Content: This course will continue to develop students' technical strengths through the use of advanced technique, complex movement patterns, and terminology.
+Students will demonstrate advanced knowledge of movement expressivity.
 Students will demonstrate advanced knowledge of performance skills, musical components, and rhythms as they relate to dance.
-Students will demonstrate advanced knowledge of movement.
+Students will demonstrate advanced knowledge of movement in all cardinal directions and planes of movement.
 Students are required to participate in all scheduled performance.